 What is Google Penguin?

-Google Penguin was originally launched in 2012, it’s had a number of updates since then but its purpose has remained the same – to combat spam and sites trying to cheat Google’s SEO ranking system.
+Regular updates keeps Google Penguin relevant.
+Its purpose is to combat spam and sites trying to cheat Google’s SEO ranking system.

 However, a number of sources at Google have said that sites affected by Google Penguin just need to start building good links to recover their lost SEO standing.
 The newest iteration of Google Penguin is less harsh than previous versions and now only affects the ranking of the single, faulty url in question, rather than the ranking of an entire site.